discordjs/guide/guide/popular-topics/webhooks.md

 ## Detecting webhook messages

-Bots receive webhook messages in a text channel normally.
+Bots receive webhook messages in a text channel as usual.
 You can detect if a webhook sent the message by checking if the `Message.webhookID` is not `null`.
 In this example, we return if a webhook sent the message.

 <!-- eslint-skip -->
 ```js